Elance Photography Test Answers

 A special lens for taking photos through glass

-Underwater lens designed to mimic how a fish sees the world
+Underwater lens designed to mimic how a fish sees

 Any lens with a waterproof coating